Disease and Drug Information

 Colon & Rectal Cancer Treatment Options

 The choice of treatment depends mainly on the location of the tumor in the colon or rectum and the stage of the disease.
-Treatment for colorectal cancer may involve surgery, chemotherapy, biological therapy or radiation therapy.
+Treatment for colorectal cancer may involve surgery, chemotherapy, biologic therapy or radiation therapy.
 Some people have a combination of treatments.
 These treatments are described below.

 Colon cancer sometimes is treated differently from rectal cancer.
 Treatments for colon and rectal cancer are described separately below.